-In many projects a stage gate control approach is used.
-This method provides vibrant decision points of go -no go, providing focus in the development process, and enabling senior management to review projects in their main phases.(Cooper & Sommer, 2018; Laine et al., 2020; Lill et al., 2019).
+In many projects, a stage gate control approach is used.
+This method provides vibrant decision points of go-no go, providing focus in the development process and enabling senior management to review projects in their main phases [15–17] .

-The commonly used control methodology, Earned Value Management (EVM) [14] (Pellerin & Perrier, 2019) , originally developed for cost management, cannot be applied in this study, as it forecasts the project schedule by measuring project progress in monetary terms [15].
+The commonly used control methodology Earned Value Management (EVM) [18,19] [18], originally developed for cost management, cannot be applied in this study, as it forecasts the project schedule by measuring project progress in monetary terms [20].
 Moreover, EVM measurements always converge and result in perfect performance, even if the project is behind schedule.
-In the attempt to overcome these assumptions, Earned Schedule (ES) was introduced [16] (Ballesteros-Pérez et al., 2019).
+In an attempt to overcome these assumptions, Earned Schedule (ES) was introduced [21,22] .

-While ES was derived from EVM, instead of measuring the schedule’s performance, it measures elapsed time.
-Unfortunately though, ES cannot be applied in this study, as it relies heavily on the allocated budget to calculate activity performance, and does not provide a tool for predicting any future performance based on current measurements and trends.
-In contrast, this study proposes to estimate activity duration by relying on the relative progress of each activity at the monitoring time while estimating the activities’ distribution parameters.
-Thus, the proposed approach assumes that activity duration can be approximated by some probability distribution, while the project manager can estimate its parameters.
+While ES was derived from EVM, instead of measuring the schedule’s performance, it measures the elapsed time.
+Unfortunately, however, ES cannot be applied in this study, as it relies heavily on the allocated budget to calculate activity performance and does not provide a tool for predicting any future performance based on current measurements and trends.
+In contrast, this study proposes estimating the activity duration by relying on the relative progress of each activity at the monitoring time while estimating the activities’ distribution parameters.
+Thus, the proposed approach assumes that the activity duration can be approximated by some probability distribution, while the project manager can estimate its parameters.
 Note that even if the project activities are known, the distribution of the overall project duration and thus its completion time cannot be obtained analytically in many cases.

-The Proposed Model
+3. The Proposed Model